kaalam/document.source/jazz_reference/pages/api_ref_const.md

 ### Definition

 A constant is a string in a query that defines a tensor, tuple or kind.
-If parsed successfully, it will be converted into a one shot block and will be used in a contract (block slicing, function call or assignment).
+If parsed successfully, it will be converted into a one shot block and will be used in a contract (block slicing, function call, etc.) or an assignment.

 ## Spacing

-Space and tab characters are ignored everywhere except inside a name, a number or the content of a string.
-The first two result in
+Space and tab characters `\t` are ignored ***almost everywhere**.
+The definition is: everywhere, except:

-PARSE_ERROR_INVALID_CHAR and the third in the space being part of the string.
+- Inside a string (between the starting and the ending double quotes `"`) it becomes part of string.
+- "Around" a number they produce PARSE_ERROR_INVALID_CHAR.
+The number starts at its first `-` or `0-9` digit and ends by: a separator, a closer, a semicolon, the end of the query, etc. Space is **never** part of a number.
+All these are equally wrong: `- 12,`, `-1 2,` and
+`-12 ,`.
+For efficiency reasons, queries are parsed without copying or modifying them.
+The space is not part of the number.
+Implementing workarounds just to allow a bad practice is not how we design Jazz.
+Simply **do not separate numbers** from whatever follows them.
+- Names cannot contain spaces producing PARSE_ERROR_INVALID_CHAR.

+Otherwise, space is ok. `" [ [ [ 1, 2, 3]\t ,\t [4, 5, 6] ] , [ [ 1,\t -2,\t-3], [ 4, 5, 6] ] ]\t"` parses ok.

 ## Constant tensors